cga-wm/cga-wm.github.io/calendar.md

 Skill Building Challenge: Highest US landslide density challenge

+> Based on US landslide inventory, where is there the greatest density of landslide occurrence in square kilometers?
+>

-* downloading landslide point data (website)
+* find and download landslide point data
-* give as an assignment to see what methods students come up with
+* in teams, come up with a method to solve the challenge